The Word, the Son, Yeshua Was "With" God

 16:28 — "I came forth from beside [para] the Father, and have come into the world; I am leaving the world again, and going to the Father."

-17:5 — "And now, glorify me together with [para] yourself, Father, with the glory which I ever had beside [para] you before the world was."
+17:5 — "And now, glorify me together with [para] yourself, Father, (with or in) the glory which I ever had beside [para] you before the world was."

 17:8 — "...they received [the words that you gave me], and truly understood that I came forth from beside [para] you, and they believed that you sent me."